Looking to cut costs and offshore back-office work?

 2. For countries where Audited Financial Statements are required and the Audited Financial Statements are more than a year old, the latest Authenticated Audited Financial Statements can be submitted along with Authenticated Unaudited Financial Statements not exceeding one year can be accepted.

-3. For countries where Audited Financial Statements are not required, Authenticated unaudited financial statements not later than a year are required.
+3. For countries where Audited Financial Statements are not required, authenticated unaudited financial statements not later than a year are required.
 In addition, an authenticated Certification from the company’s legal counsel stating that audited financial statements are not required and stating the supporting law.

 Get the right Corporate lawyer in the Philippines for your business expansion in the country.